 Accelerating Medicines Partnership® Program - Schizophrenia (AMP® SCZ)

 The Accelerating Medicines Partnership® program (AMP®) is a public-private partnership between the National Institutes of Health (NIH), the U.S. Food and Drug Administration (FDA), the European Medicines Agency, and multiple public and private organizations.
+AMP is managed through the Foundation for the National Institutes of Health (FNIH).
 The overall aim of the AMP Schizophrenia (SCZ) initiative is to generate tools that will considerably improve success in developing early-stage interventions for patients who are at risk of developing schizophrenia.

 Schizophrenia is a serious mental illness that is associated with significant health, social, and economic concerns, and it is one of the top 15 leading causes of disability worldwide.